Terms of Trade

 23.1 The failure by either party to enforce any provision of these terms and conditions shall not be treated as a waiver of that provision, nor shall it affect that party’s right to subsequently enforce that provision.
 If any provision of these terms and conditions shall be invalid, void, illegal or unenforceable the validity, existence, legality and enforceability of the remaining provisions shall not be affected, prejudiced or impaired.

-23.3 Subject to clause 15, SCJ shall be under no liability whatsoever to the Client for any indirect and/or consequential loss and/or expense (including loss of profit) suffered by the Client arising out of a breach by SCJ of these terms and conditions (alternatively SCJ’s liability shall be limited to damages which under no circumstances shall exceed the Price of the Goods).
+23.3 Subject to clause 15, SCJ shall be under no liability whatsoever to the Client for any indirect and/or consequential loss and/or expense (including loss of profit) suffered by the Client arising out of a breach by SCJ of these terms and conditions (alternatively SCJ’s liability shall be limited to damages which under no circumstances shall exceed the Price of the Works).

-23.4 SCJ may licence and/or assign all or any part of its rights and/or obligations under this contract without the Client’s consent.
+23.4 SCJ may licence and/or assign all or any part of its rights and/or obligations under this Contract without the Client’s consent.

 23.5 The Client cannot licence or assign without the written approval of SCJ.